CQCL/tket/pytket/docs/index.rst

     pip install pytket

-.. admonition:: Known issue installing pytket
+.. admonition:: Known issue installing pytket (Added 2nd August 2024)
    :class: attention

    Due to the removal of the `types-pkg_resources` package from pypi there will likely be issues when installing old versions of pytket.
-It is recommend to use pytket `>1.31` where possible.
+It is recommend to use pytket `>=1.31` where possible.

+   If you require using a version of pytket older than 1.31 then you can try the following.

+    `pip install types-pkg-resources==0.1.3 pytket==1.29.1`

 If you have issues installing ``pytket`` please visit the `installation troubleshooting <https://tket.quantinuum.com/api-docs/install.html>`_ page.